Part V

 Chapter 23: The Dragon’s Circuitry

-To walk the Path of the Dragon is to engage in a profound reshaping—a process where shifts in perspective are reflected in the very wiring of our brains, the biological ground of our being.
+To walk the Path of the Dragon is to engage in a real reshaping: shifts in perspective register in the wiring of the brain and in the physiology through which experience is carried.
+What feels like insight also leaves traces in tissue, timing, and attention.

-Understanding this biological dimension—how our physiology serves as the medium of our experience—is key to consciously navigating the path.
+Understanding this biological dimension—how physiology supports perception, regulation, and meaning—is key to navigating the path consciously.

 Integration is a conscious collaboration with biology, not a transcendence of it.